memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 interrupts[^6].
 This allows for a form of priority-based scheduling, but it's a decent amount of added complexity compared to a traditional preemptive RTOS.

-Additionally the ability to spawn more tasks than you would with a traditional RTOS can be a double-edged sword.
+Additionally, the ability to spawn more tasks than you would with a traditional RTOS can be a double-edged sword.
 While it's great to be able to spin up more tasks, it can be easy to go overboard and create too many tasks.
 This can lead to an overloaded task queue, with tasks spending more time waiting to be polled.